chrultrabook/docs/src/docs/installing/macos-firmware.md

 ## Flashing Firmware

-Follow the steps [here](../../advanced/compiling-coreboot.html) to flash the new firmware
+Follow the steps [on this page](../advanced/compiling-coreboot.html) to flash the new firmware.